Judah's revolts against Babylon: First revolt

-First siege of Jerusalem

-Nebuchadnezzar besieged Jerusalem in 597 BCE, and managed to capture the city and King Jehoiachin, along with all of the aristocracy of Jerusalem.
-He then looted the treasures of the temple, including the golden implements.
+Nebuchadnezzar besieged Jerusalem in 597 BCE and managed to capture the city and King Jehoiachin, along with all of the aristocracy of Jerusalem.
+He then looted the treasures of the Solomon's Temple, including the golden implements.
 Nebuchadnezzar exiled 10,000 of the officers, the craftsmen, and 7,000 soldiers, after which he appointed Jehoiachin's uncle, Mattaniah, as king of Judah.
 Later, Mattaniah changed his name to Zedekiah.